 If you have a well, shut off the electrical switch for the well when you leave for an extended period so it won’t pump any water while you’re gone.

-6 Signs that your East Topeka, KS Property may have Undetected Water Damage
+6 Signs that your Lawrence, KS Property may have Undetected Water Damage

-Unfortunately, water can flow to any area of your home once a structural defect or natural disaster strikes your property.
+Unfortunately, water can flow to any area of your Lawrence home once a structural defect or natural disaster strikes your property.
 Water damage can be an expensive and upsetting result of this unwanted water.
-SERVPRO of Lawrence/Ottawa and East Topeka suggestions, that by reading the following tell-tale signs of water intrusion you may recognize and stymie the onslaught of extensive and expensive water damage to your home.
+SERVPRO of Lawrence/Ottawa suggestions, that by reading the following tell-tale signs of water intrusion you may recognize and stymie the onslaught of extensive and expensive water damage to your home.

 - Unpleasant Smells